The TCNJ School of Business

 Semester students normally take four courses, most of which will be worth one TCNJ unit (four credits).
 Summer students will take 1-4 courses depending on how may sessions they stay for, normally students take 1-2 courses per session.
 Take a look at the course overview

 Students are housed on the ESC campus in the Villa Krehl, nestled in one of Heidelberg’s most charming neighborhoods where restaurants, bakeries, grocery shopping, or a pharmacy are just a short walk away.
 The more extensive downtown pedestrian shopping area is within reasonable walking distance or a short tram ride away.
 Students enjoy easy access to the city without feeling overwhelmed by traffic and commuting.
 Students normally live in a double room (single rooms are available for an additional fee) equipped with these amenities

 A co-curricular program of travel is a central part of the ESC program, with day trips and a weekend excursion playing a key role in the Experiential Learning in Europe course as well as the fourth hour in other program courses.
 Students will also have the opportunity to travel on Germany’s dense network of trains and long-distance busses to various Germany and European destinations.
 And as we have discovered in the 21st century, air travel in Europe is becoming less expensive, thus making a weekend jaunt to London or Athens possible for study abroad students.

-Want more information?
-Have questions?
-Interested in applying?Set up an advising appointment with this program's advisor or contact CGE at email@example.com or 609-771-2596.
+Set up an advising appointment with this program's advisor